 Read on and you will, too!

-Five years ago it was estimated that 12 million Americans had food or digestive allergies.
+In 2010, it was estimated that 12 million Americans had food or digestive allergies.

-Despite the prevalence of allergies and intolerances today, all of us are filled with questions when we, or when someone we love, is diagnosed with a food-related illness.
+Despite the prevalence of allergies and intolerances today, all of us are filled with questions when we, or someone we love, is diagnosed with a food-related illness.